josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🦠_toxic_legitimacy_cycles.md

 ---

 ## 🏮 Footer
-**🔄 Toxic Legitimacy Cycles** is a governance-analysis node of the Polaris Protocol.
+*🦠 Toxic Legitimacy Cycles* is a governance-analysis node of the Polaris Protocol.
 It documents how harmful systems regenerate credibility through repetition, rebranding, and selective memory — and how recognition of the cycle dissolves its power.

 > 📡 Cross-references: